 Translate a page to your language

-Parlez-vous français ?
-Google Chrome's built-in translation bar helps you read more of the web, regardless of the language of the webpage.
+Parlez-vous français?
+Translate in Chrome helps you read more of the web, regardless of the language of the webpage.

-Look for the translation bar at the top of the page whenever you come across a page written in a language that isn't one of your preferred webpage languages.
-To translate the page, click Translate.
-To dismiss the translation bar without translating the page, click Nope.
+Look for the translate icon in the address bar whenever you come across a page written in a language that isn't one of your preferred webpage languages.
+To translate the page, click Translate in the box that appears under the address bar.
+If you don't want to translate the page, click Nope.

 - Click the Chrome menu on the browser toolbar.

 - Click Show advanced settings.

 - In the "Languages" section, check or uncheck the "Offer to translate pages that aren't in a language you read" checkbox.

 To control whether the translate option shows up for specific sites and languages, click the downward arrow on the Nope button in the translate box.